jouni/j-elements/docs/util/portal.md

 Most often, this problem is solved by declaring such elements directly under the `<body>` element, which guarantees they are inside the topmost stacking context on the page.
 This makes it tricky to manage the elements when building modular applications.

-`PortalMixin` allows you to define an element anywhere in the hierarchy and, when enabled, move itself (and its contents) under the `<body>` element.
+`Portal` allows you to define an element anywhere in the hierarchy and, when enabled, move itself (and its contents) under the `<body>` element.

-`PortalMixin` supports one level of nested `<slot>` elements, making it suitable for compositions.
+`Portal` supports one level of nested `<slot>` elements, making it suitable for compositions.

 ## Examples